Career Science

 Company research is the #1 differentiator

-Across multiple recruiter surveys, roughly half of hiring managers say a lack of company knowledge is one of the biggest reasons they pass on otherwise qualified candidates.
+Across multiple recruiter surveys, close to half of hiring managers say a lack of company knowledge is one of the biggest reasons they pass on otherwise qualified candidates.

 Not weak answers.
 Not poor communication.
 Not missing skills.
 Just not knowing enough about the company.